 I'm actually an export advisor for American Express.
 Recently, we ran an event in Miami, the American Express Grow Global event, and the theme was how small businesses can begin to export, and reducing the barriers to doing it.

 We had a great keynote from Andrew Davis, who's a well-respected thought leader in inbound digital marketing.
 He told a number of really phenomenal stories, including one about a lady - I think her name is Jenny Doan - from Missouri Star Quilting Company.
 She had a hobby of doing quilts and one day she got this crazy idea she'd do a YouTube video.
 The first video was rather awkward, and it wasn't very well produced.
 She decided she would do another, and then another, and suddenly, she began to get a following on YouTube.
 And then the videos began to get a little bit better produced.
 Before you know it, within five or ten years, she has built an international juggernaut.
 It's a $100 million conglomeration of, I think, five different businesses that began as her hobby with a single YouTube video.
-It is so successful that one of
+It is so successful that one of a her businesses is a hotel that's been built in her hometown in Missouri to accommodate the international buyers that come from around the world to take quilting classes and buy the product there (in addition, of course, to all the products they buy online).

 So the point is that it's no longer the width of your wallet, it's the size of your brain.
 If you are willing to think creatively about how to use the digital tools available to you, you can take a small business- literally a hobby on the dining room table - and get the global reach of a multinational.
 It's amazing.